unl-pal/argv-transformer/README.md

 - transform - Compiles and Runs the transformer program

 ### Testing Tasks
-- regression-transformer - Runs regression test for transformer
+- regressionTransformer - Runs regression test for transformer
-- test - Runs the test suite.
+- test - Runs the test suite and creates a report that can be viewed in a browser.
+The report is located in the build/reports/tests/test directory with the index.html file as the main entry point.

+Other tasks are available and can be seen by running ```./gradlew tasks``` from the commandline.
+This will display all tasks available and a brief description of what they do.
 <!--## Using the Tool-->
 <!--The tool uses the file **config.properties** to set the options and properties of the tool before each run.-->
 <!--This file can be edited manually to suit the users needs and will be covered in greater detail later.-->